cloudflare/cloudflare-docs/content/d1/platform/alpha-migration.md

 D1's open beta launched in October 2023, and newly created databases use a different underlying architecture that is significantly more reliable and performant, with increased database sizes, improved query throughput, and reduced latency.

-This guide will instruct you to recreating alpha D1 databases on our production-ready system.
+This guide will instruct you to recreate alpha D1 databases on our production-ready system.

 ## 1. Verify that the database is alpha